KikeVen/python911/_posts/2019-9-28-python-installation-04.md

 > There are some advantages and disadvantages between compiled and interpreted languages, we will cover this at a later point.

-In Python you can write a Script and distrubute the same file to different Operating Systems, MacOS, Windos, Linux, Android, iOS and other devices, as long as they have the Python interpreter installed they can run the script file.
+In Python you can write a Script and distrubute the same file to different Operating Systems, MacOS, Windos, Linux, Android, iOS and other devices, as long as they have the Python interpreter installed they can run your script file.

 [<img src="{{ site.baseurl }}/images/multiple_os.svg" alt="Multiple OS by Enrique Bruzual" style="width: 700px;"/>]({{ site.baseurl }}/)

-### The interactive prompt
+### Python Intereactive Session

 Depending on you operating system this can be accessed through your **"system shell prompt"**